bu3alwa/dog-company/README.md

 - Look at rasing the min Avatar size from 6.0Kb to something higher (Need to talk to Nova about this)
 - Fix look up via letter (members search)
 - Fix text editor (List, h1 function is broken)
+- Fix image sizes
+- Allow youtube videos to be embed into posts.

 Site Layout - Menu
 - Home